... The Microsoft® .NET Framework is the infrastructure for the overall .NET Platform. The common language runtime

 The Microsoft® Data Access Components (MDAC) are the key technologies that enable

-Universal Data Access, Microsoft's strategy for providing access to information
+Universal Data Access, Microsoft's strategy for providing access to information across

-documentation, samples, and tools designed to help you create data access solutions.
+tools designed to help you create data access solutions.

 MDAC SDK Components